valhuber/ApiLogicServer/README.md

 ```

 ### Quick Start - Create and Execute
-With a single command, create a logic-enabled JSON:API and web app for your database:
+With a single command, create and run a logic-enabled JSON:API and web app for your database:

 <figure><img src="images/123-run.png"></figure>